amin-nejad/mimic-text-generation/README.md

 # mimic-text-generation

-This repository contains all our text generation models.
+This repository contains the code to recreate all our text generation models.
+This is part of my Master's thesis researching transformer-based Natural Language Generation methods for NLP data augmentation, specifically in the medical field.
+We use the MIMIC-III dataset.

 Follow the steps below:

 1. Install the environment